-Snowflake Bentley |
+Snowflake Bentley Exhibit

-Snowflake Bentley Exhibit open to the public free of charge.
+Open to the public free of charge

-Wilson Bentley was born on February 9, 1865 in the town of Jericho, Vermont, A farmer by trade, he attracted world attention with his pioneering work in the area of photomicrography.
+Wilson Bentley was born on February 9, 1865 in the town of Jericho, Vermont.
+A farmer by trade, he attracted worldwide attention with his pioneering work in the area of photomicrography.
 Most notable in his life long work with rain, dew and frost, was his extensive work with snowflakes.
 On January 15, 1885 he became the first person to photograph a single snow crystal.
 He would go on to photograph well over 5000 snow crystals (never finding two the same), and his documentation of this work advanced the study of meteorology in his time.

 |